svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

     colFullNames: {'Shoesize'}
 ```

-So we can look at the reference and predicted values:
+So we can for example look at the reference and predicted values:

 ```matlab
 show([m.calres.yref m.calres.ypred])